 The United Nations World Food Programme (WFP) provides school meals to more than 24 million children each year.
 Just 25 cents provides a child with a nutritious meal, such as porridge, rice or beans.
 School meals help to improve children’s nutrition, ability to learn and life chances.
 School feeding also gives poor families an incentive to send children to school, especially girls.

-WFP USA recently honored former Senator Bob Dole with the newly renamed McGovern-Dole Leadership Award for his bipartisan work fighting global hunger through school meals.
+WFP USA recently honored former Senator Bob Dole with the renamed McGovern-Dole Leadership Award for his bipartisan work fighting global hunger through school meals.

 To support home-grown school meals, WFP USA has created the McGovern-Dole School Meals Fund.
 It is named in honor of the late Senator George McGovern and Senator Robert Dole to honor their decades of leadership combating the crisis of world hunger.